ethercrab-rs/ethercrab/README.md

 An EtherCAT master written in pure Rust.

-## MSRV

-The current MSRV for EtherCrab is 1.68.

 ## Examples

 This example increments the output bytes of all detected slaves every tick.
 It is tested on an